SugarSong404/fps-perspective/README.md

-# fps-perspective
-A perspective cheat about a fps (absolutely not cs2)
+A cheat about a fps game.
+You can use it to know enemy pos in radar.
+Only for study!!!!!